TMD IS TWICE MORE COMMON IN WOMEN

-TMD TREATMENT IN MISSISSAUGA
+TMJ TREATMENT NEAR YOU IN MISSISSAUGA

 TMD or Temporomandibular Joint Disorder means jaw joints are not functioning as they are supposed to.
 As a result, you may experience jaw pain, and/or your jaw joints may make noise when you chew or speak.